Sally A.M. Hogenboom

 • Conferences

-2016 - 2017 Sport Salesadvisor
+2016 - 2017 Sport Sales advisor

 Decathlon Coolsingel, Rotterdam, The Netherlands

-Full-time employement.
-Responsible for keeping the department tidy, stocking shelves, providing customers with advice and guidance, and ordering stock.
+Full-time employment.
+Responsible for keeping the department tidy, stocking shelves, providing customers with advice and guidance, and ordering stock. *Departments: camping and wintersport *

 • Customer Service